automateps/AutomatePS/Docs/Disable-AMObject.md

 ```

 ## DESCRIPTION
-Disable-AMObject receives AutoMate Enterprise object(s) on the pipeline, or via the parameter $InputObject, and disables the object(s).
+Disable-AMObject receives Automate object(s) on the pipeline, or via the parameter $InputObject, and disables the object(s).

 ## EXAMPLES